ChotanansubSoph/ChotanansubSoph/README.md

 \>> interested in the fields of Machine Learning, Data Analytics and Machine Learning.

-\>> presently learning about web technology and knowledge engineering (Ontology & knowledge graph) .
+\>> currently learning about web technology and knowledge engineering (Ontology & knowledge graph) .

 # Skills ⚙️